Ah, summer. Time for sandals and sand, sunshine, surf, green grass, green trees and patio umbrellas… and cocktail umbrellas, too!

 If you’re a coffee connoisseur, you may be wistful for a steaming cup o’ joe (maybe with a lil’ somethin’ extra, wink wink,) but there’s no need to sweat the loss of cold weather and your favorite cozy beverage – chill out, pep up, and have your coffee on ice!

 Here are five cold coffee cocktails sure to keep your summer parties going long after the sun goes down.

 We’ll start by keeping it classic and simple: the martini.
 Shaken, not stirred.
 Here’s how to coffee-fy your martini.

-If you feel like enjoying something a little more decadent, but still want a simple recipe, try the hazelnut version.
+If you feel like enjoying something a little more decadent, but still want a simple recipe, try a hazelnut version.
 Just swap out the Kahlua for Frangelico.
 Mmmm… hazelnutty.

 Iced Drunken Mocha

-Wouldn’t it be great if you could have the best of both worlds – the refreshing zing of a margarita and the warm, spicy sweetness of a pumpkin spice latte?
+Wouldn’t it be great if you could have the best of both worlds – the refreshing zing of a margarita and the warm, spicy sweetness of a pumpkin treat that’s perfect for autumn?
 Well, now you can!